lisr-pcx/on-board-tips/docs/tips_for_junior_devs.md

 # Tips for Junior Developers

 Being a young developer working in a team can be quite challenging and sometimes a lot of the pressure is put not only on tech related topics but also on social relationship.
 Find a good work-life balance.
 Don't forget to play outside, practice sports.

 In some ways it's more like competing in a long-distance race, sometimes it's ok tu run sprints, but keep steady and balanced for most of the time.

-> Do the Right Things, Right!

 ## How to survive